-- 13. Colombia reported on its efforts to ensure that the different needs and perspectives of women, girls, boys and men are considered, highlighting that the Comprehensive Action Against Antipersonnel Mines (AICMA) there are three major actions to ensure the mainstreaming of a gender approach: i) Guarantee a gender perspective in the field of mine action ii) Ensure a gender perspective in the work of the AICMA and its communications; iii) Ensure disaggregated information systems that allow the analysis of sectoral information.
-(Action #3). - 14.Colombia reported on its efforts to develop a sustainable national capacity, with residual risk is currently being addressed by the Humanitarian Demining Engineers Brigade (BRDEH) and the Humanitarian Demining Amphibious Engineer Battalion (BDIAN)' with financing provided by the Government of Colombia.
+- 13. Colombia reported on its efforts to ensure that the different needs and perspectives of women, girls, boys and men are considered, including an increase in the number of women participating in non-technical survey and clearance, highlighting that AICMA includes three major actions to ensure the mainstreaming of a gender approach: i) Guarantee a gender perspective in the field of mine action ii) Ensure a gender perspective in the work of the AICMA and its communications; iii) Ensure disaggregated information systems that allow the analysis of sectoral information.
+(Action #3) - 14.Colombia reported on its efforts to develop a sustainable national capacity, with residual risk is currently being addressed by the Humanitarian Demining Engineers Brigade (BRDEH) and the Humanitarian Demining Amphibious Engineer Battalion (BDIAN) with financing provided by the Government of Colombia.
 Colombia also reported that according to the current technical guidelines, humanitarian demining organizations will only address residual risk for a period of 6 months following handover of completed tasks and that following these six months the national armed forces of Colombia will address previously unknown mined areas identified in these areas.
-Colombia further reported that there currently a mechanism in place for communities to report contamination they discover in their communities and that as of 2022, 9 areas in the municipalities of Chigorodó, Granada, San Carlos, San Francisco, Sonsón, Nariño (Antioquia), Inzá (Cauca) Córdoba and Zambrano (Bolívar) were under intervention through this residual risk policy (Action #26).
+Colombia further reported that there currently a mechanism in place for communities to report contamination they discover in their communities and that as of 2023, 14 confirmed areas measuring 87,306 square metres in the municipalities of Chigorodó, Granada, San Carlos, San Francisco, Sonsón, Nariño (Antioquia), Inzá (Cauca) Córdoba and Zambrano (Bolívar) were under intervention through this residual risk policy.
+(Action #26)